gschaumb/team03-capstone/docs/index.md

 ## Statement of Work

-Statement on Use of Generative AI: Tools such as ChatGPT, Gemini, and Copilot were used in our project for experimentation on tasks such as evaluation query creation, code consultation, as well as searching on approaches and concepts.
+**Statement on Use of Generative AI:** Tools such as ChatGPT, Gemini, and Copilot were used in our project for experimentation on tasks such as evaluation query creation, code consultation, as well as searching on approaches and concepts.

-[Anandita and Gary work items to be added here.]
+**Team Member Scope:** [Anandita and Gary work items to be added here.]

 ## Other